V-Squared/V-Squared.github.io/diy/compare/missing-standard.md

 ### Solution 1: Providing Missing Standards

 The solution is obvious: Develop, publish and market the missing standards.
 This is exactly what V² Modular PC standards is all about.
-It is spelled out in → [Mission of V² Modular PC Standards](https://v-squared.github.io/diy/compare/missing-standard/#mission-v-squared).
+It is spelled out in → [Mission of V² Modular PC Standards](https://v-squared.github.io/diy/compare/missing-standard/#mission-v-squared) further down of this document.

 ## Active Development {#active-development}